Language

 Paint Calculator

-Calculate how much paint you need for interior or exterior projects.
-Accounts for room dimensions, openings, paint type, coats, waste, and provides multi-room summaries.
+Calculate how much paint you need for interior or exterior rooms.
+Subtracts doors and windows, factors paint type, coats, texture, and waste, with multi-room totals.

 How to Use the Paint Calculator